ethanisthin/Tally/README.md

 ---

-Track your next adventure’s expenses with AppTally—and never argue over receipts again!
+Track your next adventure’s expenses with Tally—and never argue over receipts again!